sdogaru/NasusBot/README.md

 # NasusBot
 A Discord bot that enhances the League of Legends gaming experience by providing in-depth statistics, gameplay information and more.

+Recently approved for production and granted a production API key by Riot Games.
+Still only available for private use while logistics are being figured out, but will be deploying publically soon

 # Technologies Used
 - Python
 - MongoDB Atlas